Electro1512/MetroidAPrime/README.md

 ## What does randomization do to this game?
 In Metroid Prime, all suit upgrade and expansion items are shuffled into the multiworld, giving the game a greater variety in routing to complete the end goal.
-If randomized, the end goal can be scanned in the Temple Security station.

 ## What is the goal of Metroid Prime when randomized?